Click the index button below to see all my posts from Montenegro.

 - Delight in the architectural details of Kotor’s Old Town, then stop by the fresh market.
-When we were there, the stalls overflowed with plump strawberries, wild asparagus, and enticing artisanal cheese.
+Depending upon the season, the stalls overflow with everything from plump strawberries and wild asparagus, to enticing artisanal cheese and olive oil.

 - Ready for a great workout and some extraordinary views of the Bay of Kotor?
-Hike stone switchbacks to the top of the Ladder of Kotor, a centuries’-old route that linked Montenegro’s coastal areas to its hinterland.
+Hike the 70 or so switchbacks to the top of the Ladder of Kotor, a centuries’-old route that linked Montenegro’s coastal areas to its hinterland.